EcoTourGuide/EcoTourGuide/README.md

 # Eco-Tourism Guide

 ## Introduction
 The Eco-Tourism Guide is a Django-based web platform designed to promote sustainable travel.
 Our platform provides information on eco-friendly travel destinations and activities, featuring a comprehensive directory of accommodations, tours, and conservation projects that prioritize environmental responsibility.
-Users can browse, review, and book eco-friendly travel options, fostering a community of like-minded travelers committed to reducing their environmental impact.
+Users can browse, review, and book eco-friendly travel options, fostering a community of like-minded travellers committed to reducing their environmental impact.

 ## Table of Contents
 - [Introduction](#introduction)